owaishanif786/python/pcap3103/README.md

 - Creating and using packages
 - Distributing and installing packages
 - Docstrings, Doctests and shebangs
+- classes
+  - what are objects
+  - creating classes
+  - constructors methods and decorators

 ## LABS

 - collection processing lab
 - conditional expressions
 - using modules
-- creating and using packages
+- pacakges lab